 Alee Fox joined Team Rubicon more than seven years ago but “wasn’t super active,” for the first few years as she was still in the Navy.
 Three years ago she thought her now-husband, William (Bill) Fox, would have fun going on TR ops, so she encouraged him to join, too.

 “I sent people in the Army to disasters but I didn’t get to go so much myself so Team Rubicon is my opportunity,” said Bill, a former Army medic.

 Alee is Team Rubicon’s Nevada membership coordinator and has completed Run as One for the past five years, but Operation Heartlander was the first deployment for her and for Bill.
 Turns out, it was a good fit.
 “Bill is good with people and I’m good at breaking stuff so we have different skill sets,” said Alee over breakfast the day after tearing apart a bathroom and kitchen for a homeowner.
 “We had so much fun,” she said.
 “I want to do this all of the time.”

 Marine Steve Kokko joked that deploying with fiancée Bethany Bonner and the other couples was “extreme double-dating.”
 Steve, who joined Team Rubicon in 2015, has been on four ops; Bethany, who joined in ’17, has been on three.
 A case manager for people with opiate addictions, Bethany admits she loves TR ops for the people and “how close you get with someone after only three or four days.”

 Heartlander would be Bethany’s last operation for a while: she was tapped out on vacation time.
 So, she focused instead on TR trainings to hold her over until she could accrue enough leave to deploy again—perhaps after the couple’s November wedding.

-Editor’s note: When Kikko and Bonner tied the knot this November, the groom wore grey.
+Editor’s note: When Kokko and Bonner tied the knot in November 2019, the groom wore grey.